simeononsecurity/simeononsecurity.ch/content/other/wingbits-mining-guide-hardware-setup-optimization/index.en.md

 ______

-### Configuring Location in readsb for ADS-B Reception
+### Configuring Location in readsb for ADS-B Reception and for WingBits

 **Introduction:**